ot4i/ace-maven-plugin/README.md

 # What you should know and Lessons Learned
-* following [Readme](LinuxSetup.md) Readme explains how to setup a Jenkins based build job with the ace-maven-plugin on Linux:
+* following [Readme](LinuxSetup.md) explains how to setup a Jenkins based build job with the ace-maven-plugin on Linux:
 * because of historical reasons the plugin itself supports further build modes like ace-par, ace-classloader and ace-src.
 However those build modes were NOT tested in the current release.
 * for ibmint the ace-maven-plugin performs for ibmint the following additional steps to ensure a proper build:
 	* to scan the project for dependent Java projects.
 If found: